FACT: THE THREE LARGEST CRUISE BRANDS REPRESENT 81% OF THE CRUISE SHIP BERTHS SOLD TO GUESTS FROM NORTH AMERICA.

 How important is the age of the ship?
 Booking you on a new, glitzy mega-ship with two or three thousand fellow guests is no problem – but is that what you really want?
 Would you consider an older, more mature cruise ship?
 Be cautious.
 Wine and people seem to get better with age but we feel that does not apply to cruise ships?
 The best ships in the industry almost always carry fewer than 1,000 guests.
 They could never provide true 5-Star service if they carried more.

 Do you like the Mirage and Caesar’s Palace?
 We ask that question because some of the new ships being launched closely resemble floating Vegas resorts with huge casinos, several dining options, and numerous onboard options.
 But there are alternatives for those of you who don’t want a glamorous, high-energy cruise experience.
 One cruise line employs Oxford and Cambridge lecturers on voyages that concentrate on the antiquities.
 There are small, comfortable ships where you never have to don a tie, sailing ships that cruise the French Riviera, 100-passenger ships that ply the rivers of the Colonial South with visits to antebellum mansions along the way, and small ships that sail with just six couples to Alaska.
 The point is that there are numerous options for those who want to do other than mainstream cruising.
 The top-three rated cruise lines are all ships with fewer than 700 guests with an “inclusive” policy, meaning gratuities and drinks are included.
 Most of the larger, mass-market ships, feature long lines and institutional cooking.
-One of our top-rated cruise lines currently includes all drinks, gratuities, shore excursions, and round-trip Business Class Air arrangements in its fare.
+One of our top-rated cruise lines currently includes all drinks, gratuities, shore excursions, and round-trip Business Class Air arrangements in its heavily discounted fare.

 How Do I Find the Best Cruise Line for Kids?
 That one is easy.
 Most cruise lines offer rather superficial children’s programs led by part-time instructors.
 The best current children’s programs will be found aboard Royal Caribbean, Disney Cruise Line and Princess Cruises.
 The highest-rated children’s programs overall and by a wide margin, are offered by Disney.
 These are the only three lines we would consider if you are looking for the very best onboard kid’s programs.
 Holland America and Celebrity Cruises also have good onboard children’s programs.